ssundr/ssundr/README.md

 💙 At UIUC, I'm a part of the Language Interaction Lab, working with [Dr. Tal August](https://talaugust.github.io/) to evaluate certainty in academic citations.
 I'm also working as a Course Assistant for [Data Science Discovery (CS 107)](https://discovery.cs.illinois.edu/syllabus/).

-🧡 I'm super passionate about exploring deep learning, artificial intelligence, and social computing.
-I'm always trying to delve deeper into understanding complex algorithms, enhancing predictive models, and finding innovative ways to present insights from data.

 💙 Check out my [portfolio website](http://ssundr.github.io) and feel free to reach out via <a href="mailto:snehas9\@illinois.edu">email</a> or connect with me on [Linkedin](https://linkedin.com/in/ssundr)!

 #### (some of) my tech stack !!